sensori/augmented-teams/behaviors/stories/exploration/story-explore-cmd.md

    - **References Discovery Refinements** for domain rules and formulas
    - **References domain map** (if exists) to extract relevant domain concepts for this feature
    - **References domain interactions** (if available) to understand how concepts work together
-   - **For Domain AC**: Create hierarchical domain AC, checking higher levels first
+   - **For Domain AC**: Create hierarchical domain AC using FEATURE-SCOPED DOMAIN PERSPECTIVE (⭐ CRITICAL PATTERN):
+     - **Define domain concepts through the lens of THIS feature's concerns**
+     - **DO NOT copy entire domain model** - define only the facets/aspects THIS feature operates on
+     - **Same concept, different facets per feature** (e.g., "Character" in Establish Identity shows identity fields; "Character" in Save Character shows persistence states)
+     - Check higher levels first
      - **Step 1 - Check Higher Levels**:
        - Check story map for **Solution-level Domain AC** (concepts used across ALL epics)
        - Check for **Epic document** (`🎯 [Epic Name] - Epic Overview.md`) with epic-level Domain AC